DSCKGEC/Resumie/readme.md

 Having your CV and portfolio with you wherever you go is incredible!
 Resumie will keep your personal details and create your professional resume of any kind just in a few minutes.

 ### What's the problem?
 Most of us often forget to carry our CV and portfolio along with us.
-It becomes really useful if we have an app which can generate our resume within few minutes and we don't miss any opportunity coming in our way!
+It becomes really useful if we have an app that can generate our resume within few minutes and we don't miss any opportunity coming in our way!

 ### How can this project help?
 Resumie will help its users never miss an opportunity.
 An app specially designed to create your CV and store your projects as well.